owkin/GrAIdient/Docs/Architecture/MAKitTests.md

 - norm tests: test that we can clip the gradient of weights

-These tests are running on different setup to ensure that: every layer, optimizer, activation function ... is tested.
+## Other Tests

+Other tests are not repeated over many different setup.
+They concern some specific components:

+- `MetalKernelTests`: ensure that every Metal kernel compiles
+- `OptimizerVariablesTests`: test scheduler for optimizer and variables
+- `UpdateManagementTests`: test we can control the training flow